Medical Advisory Board

-Dr. Haywood brings to the Medical Advisory Board deep executive leadership experience in leading development of medical policy, technology platforms and clinical programs.
+Dr. Haywood brings to the Medical Advisory Board deep executive experience in leading development of medical policy, technology platforms and clinical programs.

 Most recently, Dr. Haywood served as Chief Medical Officer of the Blue Cross Blue Shield Association where he was responsible for guiding medical policy and clinical programs for the association's 36-member health plans affecting more than 106 million members.
 In addition, he founded and served as President of the Blue Cross Blue Shield Institute, a benefit corporation focused on addressing social determinants of health.
 Dr. Haywood previously held positions at the Centers for Medicare & Medicaid Services and has also served as a member of the board for YMCA.